Workday/canvas-kit/modules/popup/react/README.md

 Registers global listener for all clicks.
 It will only call the `onClose` callback if the click happened outside the `stackRef` element and its children regardless of the position in the stack.
 This is useful for Tooltips or hierarchical menus.
+Adds a `data-behavior-click-outside-close="always"` attribute to ensure proper functionality.

 The `stackRef` should be the same as the one passed to `usePopupStack` or the `Popper` component since `Popper` uses `usePopupStack` internally.